canonical/ubuntu.com/templates/kubernetes/docs/high-availability.md

 address in front of these load balancers to solve that.

-The way to handle a highly available control plane is to add virtual IP addresses in front of either the master units or load balancers depending on load balance requirements.
-If the desire is simply to avoid a node failing from compromising the cluster, a virtual IP on the master nodes will handle that.
+The way to handle a highly available control plane is to add virtual IP addresses in front of either the control plane units or load balancers depending on load balance requirements.
+If the desire is simply to avoid a node failing from compromising the cluster, a virtual IP on the control plane nodes will handle that.
-Note that multiple virtual IP addresses can be used if load exceeds a single machine, but realise that without proper load balancing the load on the master units will not necessarily be even due to the random IP selection in the Kubernetes worker charms.
+Note that multiple virtual IP addresses can be used if load exceeds a single machine, but realise that without proper load balancing the load on the control plane units will not necessarily be even due to the random IP selection in the Kubernetes worker charms.